-This order will come into effect at the end of 10 January 2024 in accordance with Article 30(1) of the 'Nursing and Midwifery Order 2001' (the Order).
+This order will come into effect immediately in accordance with Article 30(1) of the 'Nursing and Midwifery Order 2001' (the Order).

-This is the second review of a substantive suspension order originally imposed for a period of six months by a Fitness to Practise Committee panel on 12 September 2022.
-This was reviewed on 2 March 2023, where the order was replaced by a conditions of practice order.
-The current order is due to expire at the end of 10 January 2024.
+This is the third review of a substantive suspension order originally imposed for a period of six months by a Fitness to Practise Committee panel on 12 September 2022.
+This was reviewed on 2 March 2023, where the order was replaced by a conditions of practice order for nine months followed by another conditions of practice order imposed on 4 December 2023 for six months.

+The current order is due to expire at the end of 4 July 2024.